 Electrical outlets are the devices that provide power to your appliances.
 Also known as receptacles, find them low on walls or just about a foot above the floor in most homes.
 Special versions for floors, ceilings or on the surface of countertops are available.
 Typically, outlets are in pairs so more than one appliance may have power at a time.

 Overloading a circuit can occur by plugging in too many appliances into an outlet..
 It is important to always use the proper plugs and correctly sized cords for the application.
 Some older homes are not equipped with proper grounded (three hole) receptacles.
-If you have older outlets, have a licensed electrician properly upgrade your electrical system.
+If you have older outlets without grounding openings, have a licensed electrician properly upgrade your electrical system.

 Receptacles near water sources or mounted outside must be safety protected by a special sensor called a GFCI or ground fault circuit interrupter.
 GFCI’s detect shorts or grounds and turns off the power to the outlet.

-Some newer building codes also require AFCI’s, arc-fault circuit interrupters.
-These are intended to prevent arcing which can cause fires.
+Some newer building codes also require AFCI’s called arc-fault circuit interrupters.
+These outlets designed to prevent fires.
 When an arc is detected by an AFCI, the offending circuit is shut down.
 It can be reset similarly to a GFCI.
 AFCIs should be tested once per quarter.

 - Inspect your electrical system and see if you have all grounded (three-hole) receptacles.
 If not, contact an electrician and plan make an upgrade.

 - Locate and note the whereabouts of your GFCI/AFCI’s.
-Some may be hidden or hard to locate.
+Especially hidden or hard to locate units.

 - If there are small children at home, use childproof plugs to cover the outlets and prevent tampering.

-- A GFCI/AFCI receptacle that has stopped working should be tested by depressing the test button located on the outlet.
+- Test all GFCI/AFCI’s by depressing the test button located on the device.
 If all is OK, the GFCI will reset and become useable again.
 Contact an electrician if a GFCI will not reset.

 - Check wall switches first if an outlet is not working.
 Next, check the breaker.
 If you experience loss of power to any kitchen, bath, garage or exterior outlet then a GFCI/AFCI breaker has likely tripped.
 Search for the tripped GFCI/AFCI and reset.
 The reset button for garage and exterior receptacles are sometimes located inside the main breaker box or in one of your systems sub-panels.